aimeeu/web-unified-docs/.github/PULL_REQUEST_TEMPLATE/nomad_pull_request_template.md

   release branches use the `nomad/<exact-release-number>` format.
 If you are not able to find the upcoming Nomad release branch that you are looking for, contact the tech writer that works with the Nomad team.
+- Upcoming Nomad release but not sure which one

+  - Choose the `main` branch.
+  - Add the "do not merge" label.
+  - Convert the PR to a DRAFT.

+  Education reviewers will coordinate with Nomad release engineering and update the base branch when the code is slotted into an upcoming release.

 **Backports**